Zoryn4163/SMAPI-Mods/CalendarAnywhere/README.md

 4. Run the game using SMAPI.

 ## Use
-To open the calendar, place the cursor over the day/date in the top-right corner.
+To open the calendar, place the cursor over the date in the top-right corner.
 The text should change temporarily to "Calendar", and clicking that (or pressing `A` on a controller) will open the calendar.